Call for Applications for 2024-2027 IAIFI Fellows

 The deadline to receive all the materials (including all reference letters) is the 10th of October 2023.

-The Fellows will have substantial freedom in choosing their research focus; each fellow will be assigned two mentors – one from Physics and one from AI – to guide their choice of research topic and evaluate their research progress.
+The Fellows will have substantial freedom in choosing their research focus; each fellow will work with two IAIFI mentors – one from Physics and one from AI – to guide their choice of research topic and evaluate their research progress.
+Part of the application will include identifying IAIFI faculty whom you feel would be a good match for your research goals.
 The IAIFI is committed to building a culturally diverse intellectual community, and strongly encourages applications from members of historically marginalized groups.
-Any inquiries about the program should be directed to firstname.lastname@example.org.
+Any inquiries about the program should be directed to email@example.com.
+Answers to frequently asked questions can be found at https://iaifi.org/fellows.html#faq.

 The IAIFI is a joint NSF-funded venture between MIT, Harvard, Northeastern, and Tufts.
-Fellows are encouraged to collaborate with other IAIFI members and can have affiliations with any or all of the participating universities.
+Fellows are encouraged to collaborate with other IAIFI members.
+All Fellows are granted work space at MIT.
+In addition, Fellows can be affiliated with and have work space at any of the four Boston-area IAIFI universities.

 - Will you sponsor visas for international applicants?
 If selected for an IAIFI Fellowship, we will work with the MIT International Scholars Office (ISchO) to determine the appropriate visa for your situation.